ietf-scitt/charter/ietf-scitt-charter.md

 ## Information Models and Interaction Models for:

-1. Registry: The WG shall define an Abstract Transparent Registry that describes the interactions and conceptual messages that will and can be supported by registries to generate homogeneity across multiple supply chains.
+1. Registry: The WG shall define an Abstract Transparent Registry, describing the interactions and conceptual messages that will and can be supported by registries to generate homogeneity across multiple supply chains.

 2. Notarization: The WG shall develop a specification that describes the notarization information model and the interaction model a notary will use to interact with supply chain entities.